 What is this subject about?

-This is a practical hands-on course for students who wish to develop their expertise with IT and its uses.
-The Subsidiary Diploma is a two year course equivalent to one A Level.
+This is a practical course for students who wish to develop their expertise with IT and its uses.
+The Extended Certificate is a two year course equivalent to one A Level.

 What will I study in the first year?

 In the first year there is focus on how databases are used in businesses and organisations.
 You will create a database from a client’s brief and learn how to analyse test results and problems to optimise the performance of a database.
 There is also focus on how businesses use social media to promote their products and services, and you will develop a plan for a business to do this.

 What will I study in the second year?